Volkswagen SP2: Sales and production

 Volkswagen's numeric designation for the SP2 is Type 149.

 The first SP2 chassis made had serial number BL-000101, and was manufactured on 23 June 1972.

 Both the SP1 and SP2 were officially launched on 26 June 1972.
 The SP2 cost 29,700 Brazilian cruzeiros, almost as much two Beetles, called the Fusca in Brazil.

 Due to the car's modest engine output, a contemporary joke says that "SP" actually stood for "Sem Potência," Portuguese for "without power".
-Specifically, the SP2 lagged in comparison to its main domestic competitor, the Puma, which, although using a similar engine, was much lighter due to its GRP body.
+Specifically, the SP2 lagged in comparison to its main domestic competitor, the Puma.
+Although also powered by a Volkswagen engine, it was much lighter due to its GRP body.

 Volkswagen do Brasil made plans to export the SP2 to the United States, but these fell through, in part due to the car's headlamps being too low to meet US safety standards.

 Despite being praised by critics for its looks, sales of the SP2 were slow.
 The last SP2 chassis made had serial number BL-010307, and was manufactured on 16 December 1975.

 In total, 10,205 cars were built.
 681 were exported, 155 of which went to Nigeria.
 A limited number were also exported to other countries in Latin America, the Caribbean, and the Middle East.
 The price of a well-preserved example today is considerably higher than other VW models of its age.
 The car is now a sought-after collector's item.